gauravcodepro/gauravcodepro/README.md

 - If you want to contact me on Gmail, you can use [gauravcodepro@gmail.com](mailto:gauravcodepro@gmail.com)
 - Communicative, approachable, motivated, task and solution oriented, time responsive, and initiative taker.
 - Pro-active in making communication and upskilling on emerging trends.
-- Proficient in developing new approaches for code development and have been coding more than 14 years.
+- Proficient in developing new approaches for code development and have been coding for more than 14 years.
 - Prefer onsite work but also open to work in a hybrid environment.
 - Active time and project based approaches and solving limitations.
 - Voracious reader of language model implementations [language-models](https://paperswithcode.com/)